SRA-VJTI/Pixels_Seminar/4_cv_basics/2_playing_with_images/README.md

 ## Usage

-Follow these steps to download, build, and run the project on your machine:
+Follow these steps to build, and run the project on your machine:

 1. **Navigate to the Project Folder:**
    Move into the `2_playing_with_images` directory: